skin allergies in pets tend to fall into three main categories:

 While dermatological signs are most prevalent, some cats and dogs will manifest their allergies with respiratory symptoms like sneezing, watery or irritated eyes, or coughing, like we see more commonly in humans.
 Other pets may react to the allergens with gastrointestinal upset, which may result in vomiting and diarrhea.
 Some animals, unfortunately, may experience allergic symptoms in all the aforementioned categories.

 With food allergies, your pet is reacting to a certain component of the diet being consumed.
 Common symptoms of food allergies include recurrent ear infections, itchy rear ends, and chronic GI upset and gas.
-While food allergy is less common than the other instigators of allergic dermatitis, we do find that manipulating a pet’s diet can be a very useful tool in managing their symptoms.
-Many times, animals that have environmental allergies may also have food allergies and/or food sensitivities, and those symptoms can overlap.
+While food allergy is less common than the other instigators of allergic dermatitis, we do find many times, animals that have environmental allergies may also have food allergies and/or food sensitivities, and those symptoms can overlap.